-Effective July 1, 2023, the College will contribute 4% of your eligible compensation to your account regardless of how much you contribute.
+Effective January 1, 2025, the College will contribute 1% of eligible compensation to your account regardless of how much you contribute.
+The College contribution will be reviewed prior to the start of each fiscal year in July.

 VESTING

 Vesting refers to your right of ownership to the money in your account.
 You are immediately vested in all of your contributions and earnings on your contributions, and in the college's contributions.